scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - ECDSA with SHA-384, for a P-384 signing key
 - ECDSA with SHA-512, for a P-521 signing key

-### `issuer` Field  {#issuer}
+### `issuer` {#issuer}

+The `issuer` field contains the distinguished name (DN) of the entity that has issued and signed the certificate (usually a CA).
+This field MUST be non-empty.
+All SCION implementations MUST support the additional SCION-specific attribute `ISD-AS number`.
+For details, see below and [](#isd-as-nr).

-The `issuer` field contains the distinguished name (DN) of the CA that created the certificate. {{RFC5280}}, section 4.1.2.4, describes the field's syntax and attributes.
-In addition to these attributes, SCION implementations MUST also support the SCION-specific attribute `ISD-AS number`.
-See [](#isd-as-nr).
+In addition to the attributes described in {{RFC5280}} section 4.1.2.4, SCION implementations MUST also support the SCION-specific attribute `ISD-AS number`.

-#### `ISD-AS number` Attribute {#isd-as-nr}
+#### `id-at-ia` Attribute {#isd-as-nr}

-The `ISD-AS number` attribute identifies the SCION ISD and AS.
-In the SCION open source implementation, the attribute type is `id-at-ia`, defined as:<br>
+The `id-at-ia` attribute identifies the SCION ISD and AS numbers.
+Its object identifier is defined in [](#cert-asn1).
-`id-at-ia AttributeType ::= {id-scion id-cppki(1) id-at(2) 1}`

-where `id-scion` specifies the root SCION object identifier (OID).

-The root SCION object identifier (OID) for the SCION open-source implementation is the IANA Private Enterprise Number '55324':<br>
-`id-scion ::= OBJECT IDENTIFIER {1 3 6 1 4 1 55324}`

-The string representation of the `ISD-AS number` attribute MUST follow the text representation defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation" where AS numbers in the lower 32-bit range are represented in decimal notation, and others in hexadecimal notation.
+The string representation of the `ISD-AS number` attribute MUST follow the formatting defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation" where AS numbers in the lower 32-bit range are represented in decimal notation, and others in hexadecimal notation.

 Voting AS and issuing CA certificates MUST include the `ISD-AS number` attribute exactly once in the distinguished name of the certificate issuer or owner, specified in the `issuer` or `subject` field respectively.
 Implementations MUST NOT create nor successfully verify certificates whose `issuer` and `subject` fields do not include the ISD-AS number at all, or include it more than once.

 For issuing CA certificates, the inclusion of the `ISD-AS number` ensures the Control Plane knows from which AS to retrieve the certificate, thereby avoiding circular dependencies.

 Voting-only certificates are not required to include the `ISD-AS number` attribute in their distinguished name.

+### `validity`

+The `validity` field defines the validity period of the certificate.
+All certificates MUST have a well-defined expiration date.
+GeneralizedTime value "99991231235959Z" MUST NOT be used.
+The recommended maximum validity period for each type of certificate is described in [](#key-pair-notation).
+SCION implementations SHOULD adopt these values.

+### `subject`

+The `subject` field defines the entity that owns the certificate.
+It MUST NOT be empty.
+The `subject` field is specified in the same way as the `issuer` field.
+For details, see [](#issuer) and [](#isd-as-nr).

+### `subjectPublicKeyInfo`

+The `subjectPublicKeyInfo` field carries the public key of the certificate's subject (the entity that owns the certificate, as defined in the `subject` field).
+The `subjectPublicKeyInfo` field also identifies which algorithm to use with the key.

+  - **SCION constraints**: For constraints regarding the algorithm, see the `signature` field.

+### `issuerUniqueID`

+The `issuerUniqueID` field MUST NOT be used.

+### `subjectUniqueID`

+The `subjectUniqueID` field MUST NOT be used.

 ## Extensions {#exts}